-Two options for getting justice include filing a wrongful death claim or filing a survival action against the negligent party, but not everyone qualifies to bring one of these lawsuits.
-Read on to learn more about wrongful death claims, survival actions, and what you’ll need to do to prove your right to recover damages under Texas law.
+There are two options for getting justice: filing a wrongful death claim or filing a survival action claim against the negligent party.
+What is the difference between a wrongful death claim and survival action?
+How do you know if your case qualifies for either of these two lawsuits?
+Read on to learn more about these two claims and what you’ll need to prove your right to recover damages under Texas Law.

 Wrongful Death Claims